Eddie Johnston

-Edward Joseph Johnston (born November 24, 1935) is a former Canadian professional ice hockey goaltender, coach, and general manager in the National Hockey League.
+Edward Joseph Johnston (born November 24, 1935) is a Canadian former professional ice hockey goaltender, coach, and general manager in the National Hockey League (NHL).
 His professional career spanned fifty-three years (twenty-two as a player and thirty-one in management), mostly in the NHL.
-He won two Stanley Cups as a player with the Boston Bruins in 1970 and 1972, and a third in 2009 as senior advisor for hockey operations with the Pittsburgh Penguins, an organization he worked in various capacities for twenty-five years.
-He was the last NHL goaltender to play every minute of every game in a season, in 1963–64.
+He won two Stanley Cups as a player with the Boston Bruins in 1970 and 1972, and three as senior advisor for hockey operations with the Pittsburgh Penguins (2009, 2016, 2017), an organization he worked in various capacities for twenty-five years.
+He was the last NHL goaltender to play every minute of every game in a season, doing so in the 1963–64 season.